OzzyCzech/wticons/packages/wticons-react/readme.md

 * [SVGPorn](https://svgporn.com/) - A huge collection of SVG logos by [@gilbarbara](https://github.com/gilbarbara)
 * [devicon](https://devicon.dev) - a set of icons representing programming languages, designing, and development tools.
 * [SVGO](https://github.com/svg/svgo) - Node.js tool for optimizing SVG files
+* [SVGR](https://react-svgr.com) - a complete tool box to take advantage of using SVGs in your React applications.